RegExp Engines

 })

-Shiki come with two built-in engines:
+Shiki comes with two built-in engines:

 Oniguruma Engine

 This is the default engine that uses the compiled Oniguruma WebAssembly.
-The most accurate and robust engine.

 import { createHighlighter } from 'shiki'